-Since CPS shares a very similar name with another merchant account provider, it is very difficult to differentiate the complaints filed online.
+Since CPS shares a very similar name with another merchant account provider, it is very difficult to differentiate between the complaints filed online against the two companies.
 Based on our research, it appears the majority of complaints filed are regarding the California-based company and not the Indiana/South Carolina-based Card Payment Solutions covered in this review.

 Most of the complaints against this company report high or unexpected monthly fees, unexpected cancellation fees, and difficulty getting problems resolved.
-It is difficult to tell if the complaints are isolated incidents or signs of larger problems.
-We will continue to monitor future complaints and update this review accordingly.
-It does not appear that merchants who encountered these issues were able to resolve them in a timely fashion.
-Again, merchants are cautioned to fully understand the terms of their merchant account agreement before signing.
+These scattered complaints do not seem to indicate any consistent, widespread problems with the way Card Payment Solutions operates.
+However, it does not appear that merchants who encountered these issues were able to resolve them in a timely fashion.
+As always, merchants are cautioned to fully understand the terms of their merchant account agreement before signing.

-As of this update, the Better Business Bureau (BBB) is reporting that CPS has been accredited since 2011 and is awarding the company an “A+” rating.
-The BBB is showing three complaints filed in the last 36 months, all of them regarding product and service problems.
-Of the complaints, all but one have been resolved to the merchant’s satisfaction.
-Since it is our belief that “A+” ratings should be reserved for companies with zero complaints, we have slightly adjusted the BBB’s grade to an “A.”
+As of this update, the Better Business Bureau is reporting that CPS has been accredited since 2011 and is awarding the company an “A+” rating.
+The BBB is showing two complaints filed in the last 36 months, both of which were related to billing or collection.
+Both complaints either were resolved to the dissatisfaction of the merchant or did not receive a final response from the merchant.
+In light of the company’s low complaint total, we agree with the BBB’s rating at this time.